phamelink/katacoda-scenarios/secure-server-tutorial/step1.md

 const port = 8000

 app.get("/hello-world", (req, res) => {
     res.send("Hello World!
 From your API :)")
 })

 app.listen(port, () => {
     console.log(`Example app listening on port ${port}`) })
 ```

-Here, we first import the express library, initialize our API in the `app` variable, and then define our first route that listens for a HTTP `GET` request on relative URI `/hello-world` and replies with a welcoming message.
+Here, we first import the express library, initialize our API in the `app` variable, and then define our first route that listens for an HTTP `GET` request on relative URI `/hello-world` and replies with a welcoming message.

 Then we start our API to listen for requests on port 8000.

 ### Install dependencies and run our code!

-Okay that's great, but we want to see the code in action.
+Okay, that's great, but we want to see the code in action.
 To do this we first need to install dependencies with

 `npm install`{{execute}}

-This command simply looks for the `package.json` file for a list of dependencies and install them.
+This command simply looks for the `package.json` file for a list of dependencies and installs them.
 This might take a minute so be patient!

 Once you've done this, start the server with